acumos/system-integration/z2a/INSTALL.md

     ./0a-env.sh
     ```

-3. Execute the z2a `0b-depends.sh` script.
+3. After successful execution of the `0a-env.sh` script, execute the z2a `0b-depends.sh` script.

     ```sh
     ./0b-depends.sh